DTaft64/.cursor-tutor/README.md

 ## Features
 - Filters for Friday attendance only
-- Removes duplicate entries for the same person on the same day
+- Removes duplicate entries for the same person on the same day.
-- Counts total attendance per person
+- Counts total attendance per person.
-- Sorts by attendance frequency
+- Sorts by attendance frequency.
-- Formatted output with consistent styling
+- Formatted output with consistent styling.

 ## Sheet Requirements
 The script requires two sheets in your Google Spreadsheet: